MichalBortkiewicz/JaxGCRL/README.md

 ## Installation 📂
-The entire process of installing the benchmark is just one step using the conda `environment.yml` file.
+The environment can be set up from the `environment.yml` file.
 ```bash
 conda env create -f environment.yml
 ```

 <h3 name="start" id="start">Quick Start 🚀 </h3>

-To check whether installation worked, run a test experiment using `./scripts/train.sh` file:
+To verify the installation, run a test experiment using the `./scripts/train.sh` file:

 ```bash
 chmod +x ./scripts/train.sh; ./scripts/train.sh
 ```
 > [!NOTE]
-> If you haven't configured yet [`wandb`](https://wandb.ai/site), you might be prompted to log in.
+> If you haven't yet configured [`wandb`](https://wandb.ai/site), you may be prompted to log in.

-To run experiments of interest, change `scripts/train.sh`; descriptions of flags are in `utils.py:create_parser()`.
-Common flags you may want to change:
+Specific configs can be specified as in `scripts/train.sh`.
+The descriptions of the available flags are in `utils.py:create_parser()`.
+Common flags you may want to change include:
 - **env=...**: replace "ant" with any environment name.
 See `utils.py:create_env()` for names.
 - Removing **--log_wandb**: omits logging, if you don't want to use a wandb account.
 - **--num_timesteps**: shorter or longer runs.